 An easy solution is to let your CSMs focus on success while your sales team handles all of the sales aspects.

-The best scenario, however, is to allow your Sales and CS teams to work together on existing customers.
+The best scenario, however, is to allow your Sales and CS teams to work together on increasing sales from existing customers.

 For instance, your sales team who are working hard to push a sales forward can benefit from the expertise brought in by your CSMs in making the process more human.